The Uniquely Scottish Charm of Edinburgh's Festivals

 The growth of cinema and television did not however kill the desire for more traditional Scottish forms, such as storytelling.
 That Scotland has one of the world’s most admired storytelling festivals should come as no surprise.
 The oral tradition is strong in northern European cultures in general and Scotland in particular, through the great Gaelic traditions.
 The storytelling festival gathering – in Gaelic, the ceilidh – is seen as art and hospitality combined, with true storytelling happening when the story is told person to person, live, without print or technology.

-Children are a central audience for that festival and hold a special place in Scottish society, being a subject for writers and artists across many centuries: the National Library of Scotland holds the first book for children printed in Scotland around January 1519.
+Children are a central audience for the Storytelling Festival and hold a special place in Scottish society, being a subject for writers and artists across many centuries: the National Library of Scotland holds the first book for children printed in Scotland around January 1519.
 In terms of scripted plays it is widely believed that theatre for children started in the late nineteenth century in Europe and took the form of touring companies with dramatisations of folk and fairy tales - and the first widely recognised such work in the UK was Scottish writer J.M.
 Barrie’s Peter Pan, closely followed by Toad of Toad Hall, adapted from the work of another Scottish writer Kenneth Grahame.
 However over the years work for children became locked in the world of ‘theatre in education’, with the small number of children’s theatre companies fighting continuing battles to have their work recognised by funding bodies or local authorities.

 Something had to change – and a movement began which sought to explore the possibilities of stretching children’s theatre within the context of a storytelling culture.
 So the seeds were sown for the opening in Edinburgh of the then ‘Scottish’ International Children's Festival, as an annual showcase for the best children’s theatre from around the globe.
 That it has done its job can be seen in the comment many years later by the renowned critic Joyce McMillan: “After 20 years as a professional theatre critic in Scotland, I can say honestly that, in my opinion, the country's finest theatre festival is the Edinburgh International Children’s Festival’.